 - Your phone is now your pass.
 No physical card is required.

-👉 If you are arriving at Prague Airport, it is useful to know how to get to the city center by public transport. - For the “Budget” Backpacker (Stay: 4+ days): Spend 10 minutes on the PID Lítačka app.
+- For the “Budget” Backpacker (Stay: 5+ days): Spend 10 minutes on the PID Lítačka app.
 Upload a selfie, register your ID, and buy the 550 CZK Personal Pass.
 It pays for itself in just 4 days compared to buying daily tickets.

 - For the “Weekend” Visitor (Stay: 1–3 days): Stick to the PID Lítačka app for single 36 CZK or 24-hour 140 CZK tickets.
 It’s cheaper than the paper machines (which charge 39 CZK / 150 CZK).